 As you follow Bokerley Ditch down hill, ahead you can make out is path in the landscape as it curves along the hillside, its path marked by trees in the distance.
 As it disappears over the brow of the hill, it gives an impression of Dorset’s own mini great wall!
 However, Bokerley is thousands of years older than the Chinese version, giving this particular landmark a bit more kudos!

 The path starts to rise to meet Grims Ditch and the heather and gorse grow into thicker trees.
 Grims Ditch is a similar but smaller earthwork to Bokerley (maybe it’s predecessor?).
 This is where Bokerley’s bank is at it’s highest and the ditches at their lowest, away from the main road (modern day influence and Roman) and protected from agriculture.
 With the trees shadowing the area, it becomes a bit more mystical too.
 The earthworks are dense, the two ditch’s are in the company of many barrows and other human disturbances, what they all are, we will never know.
-Every lump and bump in the ground has its own reason for being there, and yet have suffered generations of erosion but still rise above their surrounding landscapes.
+Every lump and bump in the ground has its own reason for being there, and have suffered generations of erosion, but still rise high above their surrounding landscapes.

 When a number of tracks converge, turn right, heading to Penbury Knoll, cutting though the bank of Bokerley.
 The ditch is so prominent in the landscape it is the official border between Hampshire and Dorset.
 As you cut through the ditch, you enter into woodland and back into Dorset.
 Stay on the Dorset side of the boundary and walk south west to Penbury Knoll.
 The views are far-reaching.
-To the north you can make follow the course of the ditch snaking its way to the west.
+To the north you can trace the course of the ditch snaking its way to the west.
 As you walk along the path to the Knoll, the skyline of Poole and Bournemouth comes into sight in the south.

 Penbury Knoll sits on top of the hill ahead, capped with pine trees.
-It is debatable whether is or not the site was a hill fort or settled earlier, the site has never been excavated.
+It is debatable whether or not the site was a hill fort or settled earlier, it has never been excavated.
 As you arrive, the pine trees dominate, all towering high, fighting for light.
 But even with the slightest breeze, they all rustle together, adding a sound track to the magical aura this hilltop seems to emanate.